AJWest22/MS3/README.md

 *Structure* The Database has 6 collections described below:

-*Books2* This holds the books that are recommended on the site already and their authors.
+*Books2* This holds the books that are recommended on the site by the site owner and their authors in their correct genre.

-*genres* is used to connect the dropdown menus with the genres on on the homepage to the database.
+*genres* is used to connect the dropdown menus' genres on on the homepage to the ones stored in the database.

 *genres2* is used in the dropdown menu on the add-review page to connect the genres with the genre field on the form.
 Due to technical difficulties, it wasn't possible to connect the genres collection with the form, so genres2 was created.
 The site was getting errors, and the genres weren't displaying correctly.